 – Ask to be connected to their vendors, introduce yourself and let them know your timeline so you can all check for overlaps or conflicts.

-– dress professionally, but not ostentatiously.
-Don’t stand out more than the bridal party.- bring a large backpack or bag with scissors, tape, needle and thread, band-aids/bandages, extra water, energy bars and headache medicine.
+– Bring a large backpack or bag with scissors, tape, needle and thread, band-aids/bandages, extra water, energy bars, pens, batteries and headache medicine.

 There’s a MOUNTAIN more that you should know prior to photographing someone’s “big day”, but this should get you started.
 Really, though, you should consider not taking on this role with zero experience.
 You don’t get to do a wedding over again.

 Namu: If only it was just the quality of your photography that mattered.
-What’s probably more important is the experience…knowing when a certain shot opportunity is about to happen, or being able to know the best angles to shoot the couple during the ceremony, or knowing specific lighting circumstances that happen in churches, especially when the officiant doesn’t allow flash.
+What’s probably more important is the experience you have (or don’t have)…knowing when a certain shot opportunity is about to happen, being able to know the best angles to shoot the couple during the ceremony, or knowing specific lighting circumstances that happen in churches, especially when the officiant doesn’t allow flash, or low-light areas or areas where the lighting changes dramatically from one minute to the next.
 Knowing when it’s time to switch lenses or bodies so you’re ready for the next shot.
-Knowing how to engage with guests and children to get those “wedding party” shots everyone loves.
+Knowing how to engage with guests and children in a fun and easy way to get those awesome “wedding party” shots everyone loves.

+And most important?
 Knowing all of these things so well that you don’t have to think about them, and you don’t miss shots because you weren’t sure where to be or where to look or what to be ready for.
+Why is it so important?
+Because you can’t do it over.
+Period.

-There are a lot of great reasons to not photograph someone’s wedding if you haven’t done it before or if you’re very inexperienced, but if you’re going to take on the job anyway, all I ask is that you work really hard to study and learn as much as possible beforehand.
-Photographing a wedding is very different from shootting regular events, and wedding portraiture on a serious time constraint is very different from regular portraiture.
-Have fun with it, but take it very seriously.
-Good luck!
+There are a lot of great reasons to not be the primary photographer for someone’s wedding if you haven’t done it before or if you’re very inexperienced, but if you’re going to take on the job anyway, all I ask is that you work really hard to study and learn as much as possible beforehand.
+Photographing a wedding event is very different from shooting regular events, and wedding portraiture (especially on a serious time constraint) is very different from regular portraiture when you have plenty of time to adjust and experiment.